Data mapping under the EU GDPR

-To effectively map your data, you need to understand the information flow, describe it and identify its key elements.
+To effectively map your data, you need to understand the flow of data, describe it and identify its key elements.

 1. Understand the information flow

-An information flow is a transfer of information from one location to another, for example:
+Information flow is the transfer of information from one location to another, for example:

 - From inside to outside the European Union; or